 Do you diligently rake your yard each weekend?
 Do you leave a small, neat row of yard debris and leaf bags (the neatest little row in the neighborhood, in fact) lining the street for pick-up?
 Or do you wait until the very last leaf has fallen off the tree and spend one epic Saturday raking them all into a giant leaf pile (the biggest, best leaf pile in the neighborhood)?
 And then one back-breaking Sunday bagging it all up?

 Both approaches work, but the devil is in the detail.
 Let’s talk about the right way to do it so you can have the undeniable edge over all your neighbors this year.

 When it comes to a container for yard waste, the answer is always “paper.”
 That’s because the yard waste you leave out for collection eventually gets a second life as mulch and compost.
 You know what’s NOT a great ingredient for mulch and compost?
 Plastic!
 That’s why our composting facility won’t take yard waste in plastic bags — it compromises the quality of the product.

 You may not know this if you aren’t home during collection, but when you leave yard waste in plastic bags, curbside collection workers have to take the time to debag it.
 Sometimes they do this curbside, and sometimes they do it at the compost center.
 Either way it’s a dirty extra step for these workers that can slow their collection times and cause delays for you and your neighbors!
+That’s one of the (many) reasons why the City of Charlotte Solid Waste Services is no longer collecting yard waste in plastic bags.
 Paper bags are compostable, which makes them a great alternative.
 Workers can just throw the whole darn bag in the truck!

 Need help making the transition from plastic to paper?
-You can pick up FREE paper yard bags at Mecklenburg County Full Service Recycling Centers.
-Stop by any center during regular business hours to get yours, or contact your municipal town hall for more info.
+You can pick up FREE paper yard bags at many retail hardware locations.
+Reusable bags are also an option.

 If you’re wondering: yard waste cannot go in your trash or recycling bin.